 SSN – Social Security Number assigned an individual

 While this federal tax number has many uses, it is the only way a broker can conduct the U.S. customs bond verification process.
-However if the importer opts to go it alone and neglect to provide a tax identification number, the CBP will flag the shipment at the port.
+However, if the importer opts to go it alone and neglect to provide a tax identification number, the CBP will flag the shipment at the port.

 The shipper or exporter in the country of origin can also determine that a U.S. tax identification number is on file for the importer.
-This can be accomplished by what’s known as Customs Form 5106.
+This can be accomplished by what’s known as CBP Form 5106.
 Importers must have this form on file at the time a shipment reaches a port of entry.
 A customs broker can assist clients in filing Customs Form 5106 with CBP to document the name of an importer, a physical street address, and Tax ID.

 It is important to note that Form 5106, with the tax number from the IRS, remains active unless the importer lets more than a year elapse since receiving cargo.
 The form will need to be updated, thus reactivating the importer’s federal tax identification number.